Hello everyone and welcome back to My Blurred World.

 Fear can be controlling

 I’ve often felt isolated because of my vision impairment and I’ve often let fear get the better of me.
-I have no idea what the future holds for me and my vision and one of my biggest fears is completely losing my vision.
+I have no idea what the future holds for me and my vision and I guess I’ve found the fear of the unknown to be controlling in the past.
 My sight has deteriorated so much over the past few years and even more so in the past few months and that is such a daunting feeling for me.
 Although I’ve learned that fear can be controlling, I have learned ways to think in a more positive way and to prevent the fear from getting the better of me.
 Although it can be controlling and although it will always be in the back of my mind, I will never let the fear get the better of me and in a sense, I feel stronger because of it.

 Nothing is ever impossible